10 Traditional Qixi Festival Foods

 In the rural areas of Shanghai, there is such a custom that newly married women bring Qiaoguo to their husbands' home from their parents' home on that day.
 It is also a must for the Qixi Festival in Shaoxing, and a gift from the elder relatives to the children in Wenzhou.

 Girls eat it on Qixi Festival hoping that they would be more ingenious.
 There are also sugar made into the shapes of the Cowherd and the Weaver Girl, with the wishes of happy marriage.

 Auspicious Meaning: Talent, ingenuity, love, happy marriage…

 Chinese people love Dumplings very much, especially in the northern regions.
 Whenever it is an important day, they would eat dumplings.
 On the Qixi Festival, they put some additional things in the dumplings for good wishes, such as coins, needles, red dates, longans and others.
-The girls who eat dumplings with coins would have the literary talent, the ones who eat dumplings with needles would have ingenuity, the ones eat dumplings with red dates would fall in love, and the ones eat dumplings with longans would have a happy marriage.
+The girls who eat dumplings with coins would have the literary talent, the ones who eat dumplings with needles would have ingenuity, the ones who eat dumplings with red dates would fall in love, and the ones who eat dumplings with longans would have a happy marriage.